 Never tried jackfruit before?
-Let this recipe be your introduction to it (and once you’re hooked, go check out these jackfruit recipes).
+Let this recipe be your introduction to it (and once you’re into it, go check out these jackfruit recipes).
 Simmer with garlic, tomato paste, hot sauce, and maple syrup.
 It’s a hearty — and entirely vegan! — alternative to pulled pork that you might actually prefer over the meat.

 The maple, mustard, and salmon trio has been done before.
 But put it on a crispy corn tortilla, and it’s like a whole new combo altogether.
 Top with a purple cabbage coleslaw (which also gets a hit of that maple/mustard mix) plus some goat cheese, and you’ve just won Taco Tuesdays.

-Scrumptious as a side but also filling enough for a vegan main dish, this acorn squash has a place at any table — with apples, pecans, cinnamon, and maple all roasted together, we’re thinking this celebration of fall flavors is a shoo-in for this year’s Thanksgiving menu.
+Scrumptious as a side but also filling enough for a vegan main dish, this acorn squash has a place at any table — with apples, pecans, cinnamon, and maple all roasted together, we’re thinking this celebration of fall flavors is a shoo-in for a Thanksgiving menu.

 Pork chops and apples are as common a combination as peanut butter and jelly.
 What makes this recipe special is the pure maple syrup giving the au jus-style sauce some more depth, plus the speedy 25 minutes it takes for something so impressive to come together.